Dr. Vincent A. Miller

 Campus Ministry Organizations

-The following registered campus organizations form the core of VSU’s campus ministry community: Baptist Collegiate Ministries, Campus Outreach, Canterbury/Episcopal Campus Ministries, Catholic Student Center, Christian Student Center, Fellowship of Christian Athletes, Hillel, Latter Day Saint Student Association, Presbyterian Student Center, VSU Blazer Victory Ministry, VSU Mass Choir, Wesley Foundation (Methodist), and Xchange Ministries.
+The following registered campus organizations form the core of VSU’s campus ministry community: Baptist Collegiate Ministries, Campus Outreach, Episcopal College Fellowship, Catholic Student Center, Christian Student Center, Fellowship of Christian Athletes, Hillel, Latter Day Saint Student Association, Presbyterian Student Center, VSU Blazer Victory Ministry, VSU Mass Choir, Wesley Foundation (Methodist), and Xchange Ministries.

 The University also provides opportunities for experience in journalism through The Spectator, the campus newspaper, and other student publications, which provide a forum for presenting current issues and also generate spirit within the student body.